Getting Ready for

 your Arduino Class

-We highly recommend students attending Arduino Metal Detector or Arduino Line-Following Robot, bring their own laptop to class with the free Arduino software already installed.
+We highly recommend that students attending Arduino Metal Detector or Arduino Line-Following Robot, bring their own laptop to class with the free Arduino software already installed.
 We also suggest buying an Arduino UNO microcontroller and cable ahead of time as well to make sure it works with your laptop and so you can start experimenting with the software.

-If you do not have a suitable laptop to bring or do not wish to purchase the Arduino UNO before class, do not worry!
+If you do not have a suitable laptop to bring or do not wish to purchase the Arduino UNO before class, don't worry!
 Laptops and Arduinos will be available to borrow.
 Techsplorers loaner laptops will be checked out to students at the beginning of class and signed back in before they leave each day.
 You will also have an opportunity to buy the Arduino UNO at the end of class if you decide you want to take your completed project home.

 fully updated and fully charged!

 - Arduino software